wp-plugins/thanks-you-counter-button/trunk/readme.txt

 - Settings link is added to the TYCB plugin actions list at the Plugins page;
 - Button exclusion shortcode [nothankyou] is added.
 When this shortcode is included to the post text 'Thank You' button is not shown for this post.
 - Button position control at the plugin Settings page is changed to the list of checkboxes.
 So you can use those positions together not on the alternate base only as earlier.
-You can find the examples for using plugin content filters at http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/

 = 1.2.01 =
 * 10.11.2009